apaichon/clickhouse-aday/clickhouse-aday-slide/clickhouse.slides.md

 </div>
 <div>

-## Use Case: Chat App with Payments
+## Use Case: Life Insurance Management System
-- Messaging platform with payment features
+- Policy administration and claims processing
+- Premium collection and commission tracking
-- Users can share invoices and receipts
+- Customer and agent data management
-- Admins need analytics on payment activity
+- Regulatory reporting and analytics
-- Data needs to be queryable for reporting
+- Data needs to be queryable for business intelligence

 </div>
 </div>